TwiztedDesign/template-farm-documentation/docs/ae.md

 ## Hide Title
 When using the **noTitle** tag, the control will show in the controls list without the title.
-This is useful in combination with the **displayWidth** property, when creating a table where the title is always the same.
+This is useful in combination with the **displayWidth** property, when creating a table where the title is always the same.hello world.
 ```Syntax
 #[Field Name]#noTitle
 ```